 The guys walked ahead playing catch up while Lisa gave Pepper her full attention.
 Walking out the terminal doors, Harvey opened the door to his BMV for Lisa while Richard put their bags in the back, then climbed in.

 "It's a thirty-minute drive so we should be there in a jiffy," Harvey smiled.
 Lisa perked up when they turned into the driveway and admired the beautiful landscape.
 Rachael was waiting for them.
 “Hi Lisa, Richard!”
 Giving them each a hug.

 “Everything looks wonderful, Rachael!
 I love it!”
 Lisa gushed.

-“Thank you, it took a lot of patience, but it’s finally finished,” Rachael smiled.
+“Thank you, it took a lot of patience, but it’s finally finished to our satisfaction,” Rachael smiled.
 “Let me show you to your room so you can freshen up.
-Okay, here we are.”
+Here we are.”

 At that moment, Richard walked in with the luggage in tow and gave Rachael a thumbs up.